 If you are still seeing foaming issues despite proper liquid and dispense temperatures, you can be confident that it isn’t temperature related and can move forward to troubleshooting other elements of your draft system.

 If you do find a temperature differential between keg and glass, read on.

 How to Guarantee Perfect Dispense Temperature

-The best way to guarantee exact target temperature in your draft system is by installing a glycol system (for long draw setups, from 75’ up to 450’ away from cooler) or a Glyce system (works for long draw and direct draw systems).
-These chilling systems utilize trunk lines [insert link to truck lines], cooled beer towers [insert link to glycol cooled beer towers], and a chilling unit [insert link to glycol main page].
+The best way to guarantee exact target temperature in your draft system is by installing a glycol system (for long draw setups, up to 450’ away from cooler).
+These chilling systems utilize trunk lines, cooled beer towers, and a glycol chiller.
 If you take the time and care to set up this type of system, you are going to eliminate a lot of hassle down the road, as well as ensure that you are maximizing the quality of beer and amount of profit you can achieve from each keg that comes through your doors.
-So what is a glycol or a glyce chilling system?
+So what is a glycol chilling system?
 Great question.

-Glycol systems have been around for awhile and are typically installed in a draft system where dispensing is 75’ to 450’ away from where the kegs are being stored.
-This type of system relies on a mixture of water and propylene glycol—a non-toxic, food-grade antifreeze—and trunk line, which is an insulated tube that houses up to 12 beer lines and up to four glycol lines.
+Glycol systems have been around for awhile and are typically installed in a draft system where dispensing is 25’ to 450’ away from where the kegs are being stored.
+This type of system relies on a mixture of water and propylene glycol—a non-toxic, food-grade antifreeze—and trunk line, which is an insulated tube that houses a number of beer lines and glycol lines.
 The water/glycol mixture travels through the entire draw inside of the trunk line to keep the beer at the perfect target temperature from keg to glass.